olgob/Spark-Project---Sparkify/README.md

 <pre>
 .
-├── article pictures ----------------------- contain the plots pictures and screenshots used for the blog post written on medium
+├── article pictures ----------------------- contain the plots pictures and screenshots used for the blog post written on medium.
 │sparklify_features_exploration.ipynb ------ notebook containing the code to load data and study different features for predicting churn.
 │sparklify_machine_learning_model.ipynb ---- notebook containing the code to load data, build machine learning model with selected features using gridsearch and crossvalidation on a train dataset and get the results of the predicitons on a test dataset

 </pre>